-2.2 (MS ry is conducted in a manner that does not threaten biological diversity (at the genetic, species or population levels and avoids ses mortality of, or injuries to endangered, threatened or protected species.
-94 2.2.1 Fishing is conducted in a manner, which does not have unacceptable impacts on recognised protected, endangered or threatened 50.0 - species Weightin ng Commentary Within this Criterion, all Sub-criteria and Performance Indicators are weighted equally.
+ry is conducted in a manner that does not threaten biological diversity (at the genetic, species or population levels and avoids is ses mortality of, or injuries to endangered, threatened or protected species.
+50.0 94 - onducted in a manner, which does not have unacceptable impacts on recognised protected, endangered or threatened 50.0 - ecies. ng Commentary Within this Criterion, all Sub-criteria and Performance Indicators are weighted equally.
 2.2.1.1 Is there information on the presence and populations of protected, endangered or threatened species?
-33.3 95 60 There is a programme in place t identify protected, threatened an endangered species directly rela to the fishery.
-There is periodic monitoring of the main population their populations monitored on a regular basis, including turtles, seabirds and mammals. trends and status of protected, endangered and threatened spec Fishermen are also mandated to report all interactions with protected, threatened, and endangered 80 Key protected, threatened and endangered species directly rela seabirds, in the event that interactions occur. to the fishery have been identified d.
+33.3 95 60 There is a programme in pla Due to the nature of the fishery, there rarely are direct interactions with protected, threatened or R28, R37 identify protected, threatened endangered species (PET species).
+Nevertheless, populations of protected, threatened, and endangered endangered species directly related species that potentially may be present in areas where the fishery takes place have been identified and to the fishery.
+There is perio odic their populations monitored on a regular basis, including turtles, seabirds and mammals. monitoring of the main popu oulation trends and status of protected ed, Fishermen are also mandated to report all interactions with protected, threatened, and endangered endangered and threatened s species. species and are provided training in procedures for avoiding and releasing listed species, most notably 80 Key protected, threatened ar and seabirds, in the event that interactions occur. endangered species directly related to the fishery have been ider entified.
 PET species are identified by US Endangered Species Act and Marine Mammal Protection Act.
-Marine Populations are monitored on a mammals, seabirds and turtles are subject to research and monitoring programmes, with appropriate regular basis. measures implemented where significant impacts are identified.
-100 There is knowledge of all populations of protected species No critical habitat is identified relevant to this fishery. directly or indirectly related to t fishery including their dynamics Regular monitoring of protected, endangered and threatened species es is undertaken, supported by research programmes to assess threats and promote their conservation.
-The type and distribution of critical habitats h ve been identified.
-I 1
+Marine Populations are monitored o on a mammals, seabirds and turtles are subject to research and monitoring programmes, with appropriate regular basis. measures implemented where significant impacts are identified.
+100 There is knowledge of all populations of protected spe ecies No critical habitat is identified relevant to this fishery. directly or indirectly related fishery including their dynamic Regular monitoring of prote ected, endangered and threatened s species is undertaken, supported by research programmes to asse threats and promote their conservation.
+The type and distribution of critical habita been identified.